wjyyang24/MyGenome/README.md

 ```bash
 head U249_1_paired.fastq
 ```
-Use the first part of header for each read to count the number of reads with grep
+Use the beginning of the header for each read to count the number of reads with grep
 ```bash
 grep -c @A00261:902:HGC52DSX7: U249_1_paired.fastq
 ```